 The Immediate Side Effects

 The first thing to discuss is the way MDMA impacts the body immediately after taking it.
 Some of these effects, they’re desirable and part of the reason why people take the drug.
 But others are not so desirable and can be dangerous in some instances.

 People will often feel like they have more energy immediately after taking MDMA, and they might also feel happier and more positive.
 Some of the more negative ways in which it can impact the body, however, include sweating, a feeling of nausea, teeth clenching, loss of appetite, cramping in the muscles, and dehydration.
 Dehydration can obviously be very dangerous when people are moving around a lot and not rehydrating via drinking water.

 One of the most damaging and dangerous long-term side effects generally associated with taking too much MDMA is cardiovascular disease.
 People who take the drug repeatedly and over a prolonged period of time might start to experience heart issues, and these occur because MDMA is a drug that effectively makes your heart work less efficiently over time.

 Of course, that’s not what you want for your heart.
 Ideally, you want it to perform as efficiently as possible.
 An inefficient heart is even more risky and problematic when it’s under strain, such as when you’re physically active.
-Many people who are taking MDMA, they’re also dancing and partying and feel energized, which makes for a dangerous combination.
+Many people who are taking MDMA, are also dancing and partying and feel energized, which makes for a dangerous combination.

 Another way in which MDMA affects the body relates to its temperature regulation.
 In a normal healthy person, the body is able to regulate its temperature in order to avoid both hyperthermia and hypothermia, as these are dangerous and can cause death in some extreme cases.